Absences / Accident / Illness

 Newsletters

-The school issues newsletters on a fortnightly basis.
+The school issues newsletters on a monthly basis.
 We regard this form of communication with school families and the community as extremely important.
-These are published on a Monday or as the need arises and are distributed via email and the eTap App (available for Android and iOS devices).
+These are published on a Friday or as the need arises and are distributed via email and the Hero App (available for Android and iOS devices).
 We do not provide a hardcopy.

 If a community member wants to utilise the school newsletter as a means of conveying an important message please contact the office.